rus777777/terraform-team-1/README.md

   * not depend on region
   * not depend on AWS account
 * ASG template - automaticale choose latest golden image
+  * use templatefile() for dynamic create file with needed parameters
+* userdata
   * automative script to startup Wordpress and connect to DB

-* templatefile
+* wordpress is accessable through ALB by address <b>wordpress.yourdomain.com</b>

 # Outputs (1 page)